Rocco Berry: Background

 He is the son of former All Black, Marty Berry.

 Playing career

 2021

 Berry made his first grade debut in round 7 of the 2021 NRL season, for the New Zealand Warriors against Melbourne.
 Berry scored his first try in the NRL a week later against North Queensland.

 2022

 Berry played a total of seven games for the New Zealand club in the 2022 NRL season as they finished 15th on the table.

+2023

+Berry played 16 games for the New Zealand Warriors in the 2023 NRL season as the club finished 4th on the table and qualified for the finals.
+Berry played in all three finals games as the club reached the preliminary final stage before being knocked out by Brisbane.

+2024

+In round 14 of the 2024 NRL season, Berry scored two tries for New Zealand in their 42-12 win over North Queensland.

+In round 15 during the New Zealand Warriors 24-38 loss against the Melbourne Storm, Berry was forced off the field after suffering a shoulder injury in the 37th minute.

+Berry played 12 matches for the New Zealand Warriors in the 2024 NRL season which saw the club finish 13th on the table.

+2025

+Berry was limited to just nine appearances with New Zealand in the 2025 NRL season as the club finished 6th on the table and qualified for the finals.
+They were eliminated by Penrith in the first week of the finals.